 Flavour is also an important factor, as explained in books like The Dorito Effect.
 After all, part of the reason we eat more calories is because we enjoy the flavour of the food.
 This means that if a meal tastes good enough, we’ll often keep eating even after we feel full.

 There are five factors that make a food more filling:

 - High in water (like potatoes).

 - Poor flavour (like plain chicken breast).

-There are plenty of foods that are low in protein, low in fibre, low in water, easy to chew, and intensely flavourful.
-Doritos, for example.
+Plenty of foods that are easy to eat because they satisfy none of these—they’re low in protein, low in fibre, low in water, easy to chew, and intensely flavourful.
+Doritos are a good example of that.
 The problem is that Doritos aren’t very good for building muscle.
 They don’t have enough vitamins and minerals, they’re too low in protein, they’re too low in fibre, they’re too high in processed fat, and they’re bad for our digestive systems if we have too many of them.